CLSherrod/clsherrod.github.io/_posts/2010-10-26-how-to-manage-your-value-benefits.md

 date: 2010-10-26
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - branding
-permalink: "/how-to-manage-your-value-benefits/"
+permalink: /how-to-manage-your-value-benefits/
 ---
 When you're the best at what you do you can more easily manage the benefits you provide to your customers.